nalej/docs/applications/applications-1.md

 #### Web Interface

-Now that the application is registered \(and thus appears in the list at the **Registered** tab\), we can deploy an instance of it!
-There are three ways to access the deploying dialog, so let's see the three.
+Now that our application is registered \(and so appears in the list at the **Registered** tab\), we can deploy an instance of it!
+There are three ways to access the deploying dialog, so let's see all of them.

+1) The first option is to click on the **Deploy** button in the upper right part of the screen.

 ![Deploy for the main view](../.gitbook/assets/apps%20%287%29.png)

-One of the ways to do that is by clicking the grey button in the **Actions** column of the **Registered** list.
+2) We can also find our app in the **Registered** list, hit the **Actions** icon in the same row, and once there click the grey **Deploy** option in the menu.

 ![Deploy from registered list options in actions button](../.gitbook/assets/deployregisterd%20%281%29.png)

-Another way is to go from the **Registered** list to a concrete registered app.
+3) Lastly, we can find our app in the **Registered** list and click on its name.
 To deploy our application we only need to click on the **Deploy** button on the bottom part of the screen.

 ![Deploy from registered view](../.gitbook/assets/reg1%20%283%29.png)